-The removal of the remaining SMR off-site facilities after completion of the Project are not likely to impact similar resources such as Central Dune Scrub habitat, silver dune lupine - mock heather scrub in habitat, or areas known to support Nipomo Mesa lupine or other CRPR plant species and disturb nesting birds, due to their inland locations.
+The removal of the remaining SMR off-site facilities after completion of the Project are not likely to impact similar resources such as Central Dune Scrub habitat, silver dune lupine - mock heather scrub in habitat, or areas known to support Nipomo Mesa lupineLupine or other CRPR plant species and disturb nesting birds, due to their inland locations.

 The Dana Reserve Specific Plan would result in a decrease in habitat for special-status plant and wildlife species.
 Both the Dana Reserve Specific Plan and the SMR Demolition and Remediation Project area contain sandy soils but support very different plant communities.
 The Dana Reserve Specific Plan area is dominated by oak woodland and forest, burton mesa chaparral, and non-native annual grassland.
-It does not provide suitable habitat for the Nipomo Mesa lupine or several of the other special-status plant species that are more specifically tied to dune ecosystems.
+It does not provide suitable habitat for the Nipomo Mesa lupineLupine or several of the other special-status plant species that are more specifically tied to dune ecosystems.
 However, it does support a robust population of sand almond, which would be impacted by the proposed development.
 Implementation of mitigation measures would either protect or salvage existing sand almond bushes on the SMR Project site or replant sand almonds or restore sand almond habitat, such that there would be a net increase in this plant species on site.
 The Dana Reserve Specific Plan has similar mitigation measures to avoid, salvage and create additional habitat areas for this and similar sandy soil dependent species.
 Thus, cumulative impacts would be less than significant.

 The Dana Reserve Specific Plan area and the SMR Demolition and Remediation Project area also provide suitable habitat for several similar special-status wildlife species, such as monarch butterflies, northern California legless lizard, Blainville's horned lizard, American badger, nesting birds and raptors, and roosting bats.
 The existing structures on site have been identified as potentially providing suitable nesting habitat for raptors; however, it is not comparable to the amount of suitable nesting habitat provided within the oak woodlands within the Dana Reserve Specific Plan that would be impacted by development.
 The demolition of the existing infrastructure and removal of mature trees in combination with the significant loss of oak woodland habitat from the Dana Reserve Specific Plan project, could potentially result in a significant cumulative loss of habitat for nesting birds and raptors and roosting bats.
 Implementation of mitigation measures would reduce Project impacts from the Dana Reserve project area.
-The Dana Reserve Specific Plan project, cumulative impacts would be less than significant.
+The Dana Reserve Specific Plan project, impacts from the Dana Reserve project area.
+The Dana Reserve Specific Plan project incorporates similar avoidance and minimization measures, including habitat restoration and preservation; thus, cumulative impacts would be less than significant.